daenney/pkgbuilds/README.md

 Please note that loading a patched kernel module (for an in-tree module) will result in the kernel being marked as tainted.

+The `dell-smm-hwmon` kernel module does a DMI check in order to decide whether it can be loaded for your system.
+This usually means that when newer hardware comes out the module will refuse to load until a patch is sent upstream to the maintainers of the `hwmon/` part of the kernel tree.

+Try loading the module with a `modprobe dell-smm-hwmon`.
+If that doesn't work create `/etc/modprobe.d/dell-smm-hwmon.conf` with the following content:
+`options dell-smm-hwmon ignore_dmi=1`, and try to load the module.
+This will disable the DMI check and essentially forcefully load the module.
+You'll see an entry in `/proc` appear, `/proc/i8k`.

 ## Licensing

 Though the `PKGBUILD` files are licensed according to the `LICENSE` file, some